mrisher/smtp-sts/mta-sts.md

 ## Preventing Policy Discovery

-Since MTA STS uses DNS TXT records for policy discovery, an attacker who is able to block DNS responses can suppress the discovery of an MTA-STS Policy, making the Policy Domain appear not to have an MTA-STS Policy.
+Since MTA-STS uses DNS TXT records for policy discovery, an attacker who is able to block DNS responses can suppress the discovery of an MTA-STS Policy, making the Policy Domain appear not to have an MTA-STS Policy.
 The sender policy cache is designed to resist this attack by decreasing the frequency of policy